regnerkevin/GameList/README.md

 The data contains: Name, genre, main protagonist, main antagonist, and date released.

 Holds a total of 27 games between Final Fantasy and Call of Duty

+You can filter for many different things.
+Things such as: Main protagonist, Main antagonist, Year released, filter by game, etc